brynjan/sandbox/spring/spring-boot-sqs/Readme.md

 # Spring-boot-sqs
+Receive messages from sqs by using SimpleMessageListenerContainerFactory enabled by spring-boot and spring-cloud-aws-messaging.

 ### Installing
 Requires AWS account for running the application.
 Also required is an sqs queue.
 It must be configured in property sqs.in